sf105/sttp-book/structural-testing.md

 In Java, for example, you can often write a whole method in just one line (for your future colleagues' sake, please don't).
 In that case, the line coverage would always be $$100\%$$ if you test the method.

-{% include example-begin.html %}
-We are again looking at Black Jack.
+We are again looking at Black Jack example.
 The `play` method can also be written in 6 lines, instead of 10:

 ```java